How to Manage Streaming Endpoints in a Media Services Account

 Scale the Streaming Endpoint

 Streaming units provide you with both dedicated egress capacity that can be purchased in increments of 200 Mbps and additional functionality which currently includes dynamic packaging capabilities.
-By default, on-demand streaming is configured in a shared-instance model for which server resources (for example, compute, egress capacity, etc.) are shared with all other users.
-To improve an on-demand streaming throughput, it is recommended to purchase Streaming Units.
+By default, streaming is configured in a shared-instance model for which server resources (for example, compute, egress capacity, etc.) are shared with all other users.
+To improve a streaming throughput, it is recommended to purchase Streaming Units.

 To change the number of streaming units, do the following: